python/devguide/tracker.rst

 to worry about those when reporting issues as a Python user.

-You will automatically receive an update each time an action is taken on the bug, unless you changed your Github notification settings.
+You will automatically receive an update each time an action is taken on the bug, unless you changed your GitHub notification settings.

 Disagreement With a Resolution on the Issue Tracker